rblancomi/TFM_RBMI/README.md

 ## Repository structure

 The repository has the following directories:
 * `data`: contains any necessary data that cannot be generated with the scripts in `scripts` folder, except CPTAC and CCLE preprocessed tables.
+Also, contains manually edited data from external sources to adjust format to input requirements of some functions.
+Manually curated alignments for ELM-Manual PWMs generation are stored in `elm_manual/alignments/curated` in FASTA format and PNGs in `elm_manual/alignments/curated_pngs`.
 * `scripts`: contains all the scripts needed to reproduce the analysis.
 Divided in:
     * `data_collection_prepro`: scripts to run data collection and preprocessing (yellow in the workflow diagram).
     * `downstream_analysis`: scripts to run downstream analysis, including generation of Position Weight Matrices (PWMs), *de novo* degron identification and mutation annotation (green in the workflow diagram).